martinklepsch/derivatives/README.md

    :as-map    [[:db :increased] (fn [db incd] {:db db :increased incd})]})
 ```

-The benefit here is that we don't use vars to make sure the dependencies are met and that we provide this information in a way that can easily be turned into a dependency graph (data FTW) which will later help us only calculating required *derivatives* (done by `derivatives-manager`).
+The benefit here is that we don't use vars to make sure the dependencies are met and that we provide this information in a way that can easily be turned into a dependency graph (data FTW) which will later help us only calculating required *derivatives* (done by `derivatives-pool`).
 In comparison the first snippet will create derived-atoms and recalculate them whenever any of their dependencies change, no matter if you're using the derived-atom in any of your views.

 #### Re-Frame Subscriptions